-Issues with City of Oklahoma City Maintenance Agreement (Low) 1) ODOT and City of Oklahoma City have negotiated numerous maintenance agreements on previous projects and have standard language and terms.
+Issues with City of Oklahoma City Maintenance Agreement (Low) 1) The City of Oklahoma City has its own Maintenance Department, and it maintains 3,592 miles of roadway and manages 12,580 traffic signals within the city limits.
+The City of Oklahoma has a long history of managing its transportation infrastructure assets and the city will maintain the multimodal bridge in a state of good repair.
+2) ODOT and City of Oklahoma City have negotiated numerous maintenance agreements on previous projects and have standard language and terms.
 Public Opposition (Low) 1) ODOT has initiated key stakeholder involvement through the preliminary study process.
 ODOT will continue to follow the features of meaningful public involvement identified in U.S. DOT's Promising Practices for Meaningful Public Involvement in Transportation Decision-making.
 2) The Project will provide additional connectivity and mobility to the Oklahoma River Trail system, which will directly benefit the local community.
 3) Stakeholder involvement participants have been extremely supportive of the Project.
 Contamination from Industrial Use/Underground Storage Tanks (Moderate) 1) ODOT has a well-defined, successful approach for addressing potential contamination and Leaking Underground Storage Tanks (LUST) sites.
 Locations where these issues may arise are identified and included within the construction plans as "Areas of Environmental Concern" to put the contractor and their employees on alert that the potential exists for encountering contamination.
 Earthquakes (Low) 1) Oklahoma's altered drilling practices have reduced the number of earthquakes in the state.
 All structures have seismic designs.